binodta/depWeaver/README.md

 - Clean up scope and its cached instances
 - Should be called when scope is no longer needed

+**`di.DestroyAllScopes()`**
+- Force cleanup of ALL active scopes (both unnamed and named)
+- Useful as a contingency for memory leaks or application teardown

+**`di.Validate() error`**
+- Eagerly check the entire dependency graph for cycles and missing registrations
+- Recommended to call during application startup

+**`di.Override(constructor interface{}, scope container.Scope) error`**
+- Replace an existing registration and clear its cache
+- Ideal for injecting mocks/stubs during testing

 ### Interface Binding API

 **`di.BindInterface[I any, C any]() error`**